Cardinals–Dodgers rivalry: 2000s–2010s: More postseason match-ups and Cardinals dominance

 The Cardinals did not play the Dodgers again in the postseason until 2004 when the heavily favored Cardinals defeated the Dodgers in four games in the National League Division Series; however, the Cardinals lost the World Series to the Red Sox in a four-game sweep.
-The 2004 NLDS was a microcosm of the Cardinals–Dodgers rivalry at this point, as St. Louis often dominated Los Angeles in the early-to-mid 2000s.
-The Dodgers did not even beat the Cardinals over a year and a half period (10 games from 2005 through 2007).
-This began to change around the time of their next meeting in 2009.
-In 2009, the Dodgers defeated the Cardinals in the National League Division Series in a three-game sweep.
+The 2004 NLDS was a microcosm of the Cardinals' early-to-mid 2000s dominance of the Dodgers, who did not defeat their rivals during a 10-game stretch from 2005 through 2007.
+But in 2009, the Dodgers beat the Cardinals in the National League Division Series in a three-game sweep.
 The series was highlighted by a Game 2 Matt Holliday gaffe in left-field when he lost a James Loney fly ball in the lights to put the tying run aboard.
 Later in the inning, pinch hitter Mark Loretta came through for Los Angeles with a single up the middle to give them the walk-off win and a commanding 2–0 series lead.
-In 2011, the Dodgers, out of postseason contention by the end of July, would win send the Cardinals Rafael Furcal at the trade deadline.
+In 2011, the Dodgers, out of postseason contention by the end of July, sent the Cardinals Rafael Furcal at the trade deadline.
 Although he only hit .179 in the World Series, he hit .255 with 7 home runs down the stretch in the regular season.
-The Cardinals would go on won the series by beating the Texas Rangers in a classic seven games series.
-To date, 2011 would be the Cardinals last World Series Championship.
+The Cardinals won the championship, beating the Texas Rangers in a classic seven-game series.
+To date, this is their last World Series.